eXascaleInfolab/recimpute/README.md

     $ docker run -it recimpute-env
 ```

 - **Note**: The Docker image does not have standard support for GPUs.
-Training and running ADARTS on CPUs might be slower than the manual configuration.
+Training and running ADARTS on CPUs takes longer than the manual configuration.

 ___